Preston Sturges: Camp Dick’s Most Famous Former Cadet? — 1918

 If you’d like to read Preston Sturges’ memories of training at Camp Dick, mosey on over here.
 Among other tidbits, you’ll read the amusing story behind the be-goggled photo of Cadet Sturges at the top of this post.

 The romanticized photo at the top (the one Sturges wrote about in the book) was taken at Camp Dick in 1918.
 The quoted passage is also from the book, Preston Sturges by Preston Sturges, His Life In His Own Words, adapted and edited by Sandy Sturges (New York: Touchstone/Simon & Schuster, 1991).
 I highly recommend getting this book if you’re a fan of classic Hollywood.
 You can browse through it on Google Books, here, and purchase it here.

 More on Sturges at Wikipedia, here.

-The photo below appeared in The Dallas Morning News on March 27, 1941.
-The caption indicates that it was taken at Camp Dick.
-If this is accurate, the unnamed photographer must have taken “action shots” as well as portraits of the camp’s cadets.
+Dive deeper: another photo of Sturges taken in Dallas in 1918 appeared in The Dallas Morning News on March 27, 1941, titled “At Camp Dick” — it shows a smiling Sturges sitting in a “dummy pilot seat.”
+If the photo was taken at Camp Dick, the unnamed photographer must have taken “action shots” as well as portraits of the camp’s cadets which Sturges wrote about in his autobiography.
 (Sturges writes in his amusing story that none of the cadets had ever been near a plane at that point, but they all wanted to be seen as dashing goggle-and-scarf-wearing flying aces.)

 Copyright © 2016 Paula Bosse.
 All Rights Reserved.